isssk1/python-quiz-application/Readme.md

 ## Files in This Repository

-├── quiz_app.py          # Main Python quiz application
+- quiz_app.py
-├── README.md            # Project documentation
+- README.md
-└── test_cases.md        # Manual test cases (TC01–TC10)
+- test_cases.md
 ---

 ## How to Run the Program